mschnitzer/ark-survival-ascended-linux-container-image/README.md

 ...
 ```

 Adjust the port to your liking, but make sure that you change both numbers (the one before and after the `:`).
-Assuming the above game port change to `7755` this would be the result:
+Assuming the above game port changes to `7755` this would be the result:

 ```yml
 ...